gridsuite/documentation/README.md

 - Other services dependencies:
 - Use PowSyBl libraries: yes

 This cron job is a variant of the case import job.
-The main difference is that this job is able process CGMES cases, profile by profile.
-So it has the knowledge of CGMES profiles structure and keep track for each case on which profile is available or not yet.
-When all profiles are ready, it build a full consistent CGMES case (a zip file) and upload it to case server.
+The main difference is that this job is able to process CGMES cases, profile by profile.
+So it has the knowledge of CGMES profiles structure and keeps track for each case on which profile is available or not yet.
+When all profiles are ready, it builds a full consistent CGMES case (a zip file) and uploads it to case server.

 ## Front-ends description: